Friedrich Georg Wilhelm von Struve: Life

 He was born to the aristocratic Struve family at Altona, Duchy of Holstein (then a part of the Denmark–Norway kingdoms), the son of Jacob Struve (1755–1841).
 To avoid military service during the French occupation of Holstein, his family moved to the Russian Empire, equipped with Danish passports.

-In 1808 he entered the University of Tartu (Dorpat), where he first studied philology, but soon turned his attention to astronomy.
-From 1813 to 1820, he taught at the university and collected data at the Tartu Observatory, and in 1820 became a full professor and director of the observatory.
+In 1808 he entered the Imperial University of Dorpat, where he first studied philology, but soon turned his attention to astronomy.
+From 1813 to 1820, he taught at the university and collected data at the Dorpat Observatory, and in 1820 became a full professor and director of the observatory.
 His teachings have had a strong effect that is still felt at the university.

 Struve was occupied with research on double stars and geodesy in Dorpat until 1839, when he founded and became director of the new Pulkovo Observatory near St Petersburg.
 Among other honors, he won the Gold Medal of the Royal Astronomical Society in 1826.
 He was elected a Fellow of the Royal Society in March 1827 and was awarded their Royal Medal the same year.
 Struve was elected a member of the Royal Swedish Academy of Sciences in 1833, and a Foreign Honorary Member of the American Academy of Arts and Sciences in 1834.
 In 1843 he formally adopted Russian nationality.
 He retired in 1862 due to failing health.

 The asteroid 768 Struveana was named jointly in his honour and that of Otto Wilhelm and Karl Hermann Struve and a lunar crater was named for another 3 astronomers of the Struve family: Friedrich Georg Wilhelm, Otto Wilhelm and Otto.